corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ## Package namespace ownership

-Package namespace ownership is a Corda security feature that allows a compatibility zone to give ownership of parts of the Java package namespace to registered users (e.g. a CorDapp development organisation).
+Package namespace ownership is a Corda security feature.
+It allows a compatibility zone to grant ownership of parts of the Java package namespace to registered users (for example, a CorDapp development organisation).
 The exact mechanism used to claim a namespace is up to the zone operator.
 A typical approach would be to accept an SSL certificate with the domain in it as proof of domain ownership, or to accept an email from that domain.

-A Java package namespace is case insensitive and cannot be a sub-package of an existing registered namespace.
+A Java package namespace is case-insensitive and cannot be a sub-package of an existing registered namespace.
-See [Naming a Package](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) and [Naming Conventions](https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html#28840forguidelinesandconventions) for guidelines on naming conventions.
+See Oracle's guidelines for [naming a package](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) and [naming conventions](https://www.oracle.com/technetwork/java/javase/documentation/codeconventions-135099.html#28840forguidelinesandconventions).

-The registration of a Java package namespace requires the creation of a signed certificate as generated by the [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).
+To register a Java package namespace, you need a signed certificate generated by the [Java keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).

-The packages can be registered by supplying a network parameters override config file via the command line, using the `--network-parameter-overrides` command.
+You can register the package by supplying a network parameters override configuration file via the command line, using the `--network-parameter-overrides` command.

-For each package to be registered, the following are required:
+To register a package, you need to provide the:

 * **packageName**:
-Java package name (e.g *com.my_company* ).
+  Java package name (for example, *com.my_company*).

 * **keystore**:
   The path of the keystore file containing the signed certificate.
 If a relative path is provided, it is assumed to be relative to the location of the configuration file.

 * **keystorePassword**:
   The password for the given keystore (not to be confused with the key password).

 * **keystoreAlias**:
   The alias for the name associated with the certificate to be associated with the package namespace.

+### Register a namespace with a sample CorDapp

-Using the Example CorDapp (found in these repositories in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) as an example, we will initialise a simple network and then register and unregister a package namespace.
+We've created a sample CorDapp (available in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) you can use to practice initializing a simple network and registering and unregistering a package namespace.

-Check out the Example CorDapp and follow the instructions to build it [here](../../corda-os/4.8/tutorial-cordapp.html#building-the-example-cordapp).
+1. Check the sample CorDapp out, then follow the [instructions to build it](../../corda-os/4.8/tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
-You can point to any existing bootstrapped Corda network (this will have the effect of updating the associated network parameters file).
+You can point to any existing bootstrapped network on Corda.
+This will update the associated network parameters file for that network).

 {{< /note >}}

-* Create a new public key to use for signing the Java package namespace we wish to register:
+2. Create a new public key.
+You will use this to sign the Java package namespace you want to register:
 ```shell
 $JAVA_HOME/bin/keytool -genkeypair -keystore _teststore -storepass MyStorePassword -keyalg RSA -alias MyKeyAlias -keypass MyKeyPassword -dname "O=Alice Corp, L=Madrid, C=ES"
 ```

-This will generate a key store file called `_teststore` in the current directory.
+This generates a keystore file called `_teststore` in the current directory.

-* Create a `network-parameters.conf` file in the same directory, with the following information:
+3. Create a `network-parameters.conf` file in the same directory.
+Include this information:
 ```kotlin
 packageOwnership=[
     {